gnieboer/tsp-redesign/pages/loan-basics/your-loan-in-nonpay-status.md

 </div>

 If you’ve left federal service, you will not be able to withdraw your TSP account unless your loan is closed by either payment in full or taxable distribution.
-For more information about loan repayments after leaving federal service, refer to the Tax Notice, *[Important Tax Information about Payments from Your TSP Account]({{ site.baseurl }}/publications/tsp-536.pdf).*
+For more information about loan repayments after leaving federal service, refer to the Tax Notice, [_Important Tax Information about Payments from Your TSP Account_]({{ site.baseurl }}/publications/tsp-536.pdf).